mx1001/boxcutter_manual/docs/hotkeys.md

 - 3 for z axis
 - press number a 2nd time to flip axis.

 >>Be careful with the axis drawn on when using this as a start operation.
-It is a gotcha to draw on a side that has been bisected mirroed off.
+It is a gotcha to draw on a side that has been bisected mirrored off.
 Be mindful of the axis you leave it in because it will not appear on the wrong side when this is set as a start operation.

 ![start](img/hotkeys/hk25.gif)